 1. Course Bachelor of Veterinary Medicine 2.
-Year Graduate Entry Year (of 4 year BVetM led programme) 3.
-Applicable to Academic Year 2015/16 4.
-Aspects of Course Covered by Examination All subjects taught in n the Year 5.
+Year Graduate Entry Year (of 4 year BVetMed programme) 3.
+Applicable to Academic Year 2016/17 4.
+Aspects of Course Covered by Examination All subjects taught in the Year 5.
 Form of Examination 5.1.
-Written Papers Paper 1: 1 hour, multiple choice questions (MCQ) Paper 2: 3 hours, problem-solving questions Paper 3: 3 hours, essays 5.2.
-Practical Tests Structured orals and spot test related to subjects taught in the year.
-5.3 In course summative assessments (MCQ) at the end of Term 1 and Term 2 6.
+Written Papers Paper 1: 11⁄2 hours, multiple choice questions (MCQ) Paper 2: 3 hours, problem-solving questions Paper 3: 3 hours, essays 5.2.
+Practical Tests Structured orals related to subjects taught in the year.
+5.3.
+In course summative assessments (MCQ) at the end of Term 1 and Term 2 6.
 Marking Criteria 6.1.
 Essay & Reports College Common (0-100) Grading Scheme.
 The College Common Grading Scheme will be used as appropriate for extended pieces of writing with 0-10 marking on short answer responses of a factual nature.
 6.2.
-Multiple Choice Questions and Extended Matching Questions The number of marks available for each type of question will be clearly stated on the examination paper.
+Multiple Choice Questions The number of marks available for each type of question will be clearly stated on the examination paper.
 A question left unanswered or deleted by the candidate will score zero.
-The pass mark for the MCQ and EMQ examinations as a whole will be set according to approved and accepted standard setting protocols, normalised and then scaled.
+The pass mark for the MCQ examinations as a whole will be set according to approved and accepted standard setting protocols, normalised and then scaled.
 6.3.
-Spot Test A pass mark will be set for each station.
-The pass mark for the examination as a whole will be set according to approved and accepted standard setting protocols, including if appropriate a minimum number of stations to be passed, then normalised and scaled.
-6.4 Structured Orals Each structured oral examination will be marked out of a maximum of ten marks with students accumulating marks by answering questions of increasing complexity.
+Integrated Structure and Function Orals Each structured oral examination will be marked out of a maximum of ten marks with students accumulating marks by answering questions of increasing complexity.
 Highest marks will be obtained by students demonstrating integration of their knowledge.
-7. Allocation of Marks and any Additional Requirement nts First Sit Resit 7.1 i.
+6.4.
+Problem Solving Questions The number of marks allocated to each section of the question will be clearly stated, totalling 10 marks for the whole question.
+The model answer will state how marks are to be allocated for specific factual answers, or the description or completion of a defined process.
+Where an answer must be judged more subjectively, the model answer must describe the quality of content, understanding, integration and expression required to attain the marks allocated for that answer.
+Fractional scores are permitted for each section.
+7. Allocation of Marks and any Additional Require ements First Sit Resit 7.1 i.
 Written Paper 1 ii.
 Written Paper 2 iii.
 Written Paper 3 iv.
-Spot Test v.
-Structured ISF Oral 22.5 22.5 22.5 11.25 11.25 25 25 25 12.5 12.5 vi.
-In-course Assessment Term 1 vii.
+Structured ISF Oral 31.5 22.5 22.5 13.5 35 25 25 15 v.
+In-course Assessment Term 1 vi.
 In-course Assessment Term 2 5 5 0 0